ouzounis/CLS-emerges/README.md

 # CLS-emerges
-CLS stands for Computation in the Life Sciences
+CLS: Computation in the Life Sciences

 Describes how Computation has emerged in the Life Sciences over the years